ucb-bar/onnxruntime-riscv/systolic_runner/imagenet_trainer/README.md

 Here we provide a trainer for resnet50 models (although much like the inference counterpart, this should be generalizable to any imagenet-type model).
 Models to be trained can be acquired in two ways: from the model zoo (pre-trained and thus good for verifying accuracy), or by exporting from pytorch.

 Note that depending on which model you run, you will have you change the image preprocessing code inside `trainer.cpp`.
-You might also have to change the input/output names if you're trying to adapt it for a different model.
+You might also have to change the input/output names (feed/fetch names) in there as well if you're trying to adapt it for a different model.

 ## From model zoo